department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 **If you don’t have a pre-need decision letter**, you have a couple steps to take before you can request a burial.
 Keep reading to find out what to do next.

 #### Prepare
 - Check to see if the deceased can be buried in a VA national cemetery.
-[Find out if the deceased is eligible](burials-eligibility).
+[Find out if the deceased is eligible](/burials-and-memorials/eligibility).
 - Once you’ve confirmed eligibility, gather these documents and this information before you apply:
    - The deceased’s DD214 (or similar discharge papers).
-[Find out which discharge papers VA accepts along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp)
+[Find out which discharge papers we accept along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp)
    - The deceased’s full name, gender, Social Security number or Veteran ID, date of death, and date of birth
    - Next-of-kin information (name, relationship, Social Security number, phone number, and address)
    - Marital status; surviving spouse’s status as Veteran or family member; and status and detailed information for any disabled children who may be buried in the future in a national cemetery